entropy-flux/py-depends/README.md

 - The @inject decorator resolves and injects dependencies based on the provider.
 - Supports both synchronous and asynchronous callables, managing contexts as needed.

-License
+## License

-This project is licensed under the Apache License 2.0 — see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 — see the [LICENSE](LICENSE) file for details.

+© 2024 Eric Cardozo.
+All rights reserved.

+---

+## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check issues page or submit a pull request.
+Contributions are welcome!
+Please open issues or pull requests for bugs, features, or enhancements.

+---